 Ford’s Theatre National Historic Site | HISTORY ON FOOT

 The Ford’s Theatre Society conducts a walking tour of downtown Washington, D. C., from March through October that focuses on various sites pertinent to the Lincoln assassination.
-Tours are led by a knowledgeable guide dressed in period costume who plays the part of a real person who was involved in the events of April 14, 1865.
-Currently (2020), the character is Detective James McDevitt, a police detective who was on duty the night of the assassination.
+Tours are led by a knowledgeable guide dressed in period costume who plays the part of Detective James McDevitt, a police officer who was involved in the events of April 14, 1865.

-History on Foot is not operated by the National Park Service, so expect ticket prices in line with typical tours operated for a profit ($18/ticket at the time of this writing).
+History on Foot is not operated by the National Park Service, so expect ticket prices in line with typical tours operated for a profit.
 Tickets can be ordered on-line at the History on Foot web page for Ford’s Theatre.
 Large groups can book private tours by calling the theater directly.
 You can also purchase tickets at the theater box office.
 The season runs from March through October, but depending on the time of year, tours may or may not be held daily.
 Check the website for a schedule.

 I thoroughly enjoyed the tour and highly recommend it if you have the time and money and can work it into your schedule.
 Keep in mind that because this is not operated by the National Park Service that the guides can accept tips and are thankful for anything you can throw their way.

-McDevitt discusses Ed Spangler at the back of the theater
+Detective James McDevitt discusses Ed Spangler at the back of Ford's Theatre on the History on Foot walking tour

-McDevitt discusses Ed Spangler at the back of the theater
+Detective James McDevitt discusses Ed Spangler at the back of Ford’s Theatre on the History on Foot walking tour

 Back to the Top